Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/implement_data_loader.md

 A complete Dataloader generally includes two types of Op:

 - Data Reader: Which is responsible for loading the data in file system to the input stream of memory and setting the data to the Op's output.
-- Data Decoder: The Data Decoder decodes and output the data in Data Reader Op.
+- Data Decoder: The Data Decoder decodes and outputs the data in Data Reader Op.

-For some simple data formats, which is no need for decoding.
-We can omit the Data Decoder and just use Data Reader.
+For some simple data formats, which is no need for decoding, we can omit the Data Decoder and just use Data Reader.

-As an example, since the data format processed by Mini Dataloader is simple.
-We still implement the Data Reader and Data Decoder.
+As an example, though the data format processed by Mini Dataloader is simple, we still implement the two types of ops: Data Reader and Data Decoder.
 Among these two Ops:

 - `MiniReader` is responsible for reading data from files and split strings by commas.
-Convert the text to the float and set to the Op's output.
+Convert the text to the float value and set to the Op's output.
 The output shape is two columns of each row.
-- `MiniDecoder` is responsible for splitting the two columns of each row output in above and get two outputs `x` and `y`, both of them shape is one column of each row.
+- `MiniDecoder` is responsible for splitting the two columns of each row output in above and get two outputs `x` and `y`, both of their shape is one column of each row.

-In [test_mini_dataloader.py](https://github.com/Oneflow-Inc/oneflow-documentation/tree/master/en/docs/code/extended_topics/data_loader/test_mini_dataloader.py) we can see the use of both Ops at Python level:
+In [test_mini_dataloader.py](https://github.com/Oneflow-Inc/oneflow-documentation/tree/master/en/docs/code/extended_topics/data_loader/test_mini_dataloader.py) we can see the usage of both Ops at Python level:

  ```python
     miniRecord = MiniReader(